 - Check the terms and conditions of the license to ensure it complies with University guidelines.

 - Do assessments abide by University and HESA/HEP guidelines?

 Some eBooks and eTextbooks are only made available by publishers in packages with other titles and cannot be purchased as single titles.
 It may not be possible for the Library to purchase titles if the cost of subscribing to or purchasing the eBook/eTextbook package is prohibitive.

-To request to use Library funds for eBook or eTextbook purchases contact your Faculty Liaison Librarian.
+To request to use Library funds for eBook or eTextbook purchases contact your Academic Liaison Librarian.

 3. Licensing & Privacy issues